Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 17 Agustus 2025 11.40.10 UTC
+- WIB: Minggu, 17 Agustus 2025 12.29.46 UTC
-- WITA: Minggu, 17 Agustus 2025 12.40.10 UTC
+- WITA: Minggu, 17 Agustus 2025 13.29.46 UTC
-- WIT: Minggu, 17 Agustus 2025 13.40.10 UTC
+- WIT: Minggu, 17 Agustus 2025 14.29.46 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: inspirational
+Kategori: nature